 Tetris 99 is exclusive to Nintendo Switch Online

-Exclusive NES wireless controllers
+Exclusive NES and SNES wireless controllers (they’re sold out for now)